Enet4/dos-like-rs/README.md

 ## Platform support

-These bindings have been tested on Linux and Windows.
+These bindings have been tested on Linux, Windows and MacOS Monterey (x86).
-WebAssembly and Mac OS support is currently not guaranteed (but your assistance on this would be greatly appreciated!).
+WebAssembly support is currently not guaranteed
+(but your assistance on this would be greatly appreciated!).

 ## Building